This post may contain affiliate links. Please read our disclosure policy.

 How to make this recipe

-Add DRIED BLACK BEANS, WATER, and (optional) SALT to the Instant Pot.
-Pressure cook on HIGH 30 minutes (for unsoaked beans) or 15 minutes (for soaked beans) with a 20-minute natural pressure release (NPR).
+Step 2.
+Pressure cook on HIGH 30 minutes (for no soak beans) or 15 minutes (for soaked beans).
+Allow a 20-minute natural pressure release (NPR).
+Turn pressure valve to "Venting" and release any remaining steam.

-To freeze, allow cooked beans cool completely and store in freezer-safe packaging up to 90 days, or longer if vacuum sealed.
-To thaw, transfer the beans to the refrigerator for an overnight stay and they'll be ready to heat and serve.
+- To freeze, cool the beans completely and store in freezer-safe packaging up to 90 days, or longer if vacuum sealed.

 - Totchos [Tater Tot Nachos]